milanz14/milanz14/README.md

 ### Thanks for stopping by.
-I'm a mechanical engineer, working in sales, with a passion for web development and solving problems.
+I'm a software developer with a passion for web development and solving problems.
+I'm a mechanical engineer by education and I work in sales.

 <br/>